AmokSolderer/APC/DOC/PinMameSound_3_7.md

 ## Sound file preparation

-If your game features one or more of the above mentioned sound series then extracting the sounds from PinMame will be quite cumbersome as every tune of a series has to be recorded and preprocessed.
+If your game features one or more of the above mentioned sound series then extracting the sounds from PinMame will be quite cumbersome as every pitch of a series has to be recorded and preprocessed.
 Luckily all sounds for these machines are available on the internet and only the naming has to be adapted.

 In order to find out the correct sound names you have to install PinMame32 for Windows.
 After PinMame is running press F4 to enter the 'Sound Command Mode'.
 To play a sound you have to enter  7fXX with XX being the sound number in hex format and press the space bar.
 Try to find a match for each previously downloaded WAV file.
 If you found one, rename the WAV file to 0_XX.wav with XX being the sound number you just found out.
-If you found a sound series rename their tunes to 0_XX_001 and increase the 001 for each tune.
+If you found a sound series rename their pitches to 0_XX_001 and increase the 001 for each pitch.
 This could be performed with an automatic renaming tool ( eg. Bulk Rename Utility https://www.bulkrenameutility.co.uk).

 The big advantage of the downloaded files is that they usually don't need any preprocessing as their amplitude and sampling rate are already fine (unlike those derived from PinMame), so you can directly convert them.